-This short but intense course is run on a one to one basis, and takes place in my home-based workshop.
-It runs for six weeks and is part time, 2:00-5:00pm, Monday to Friday.
-I only run two of these courses a year, see dates for the next one.
+This short but intense course is limited to two students at a time and takes place in my home-based workshop.
+It runs for six consecutive weeks, starting on a Monday and is part-time, 2:00 - 5:00 pm Monday - Friday.

-For those who already have the above skills I can offer shorter courses in more advance level's of skills, such as veneering and laminating, once these skills are mastered we can then take on a project that will use these new skills.
+For those who already have the above skills, I can offer shorter one to one course in more advanced levels of skill, such as veneering and laminating, once these skills are mastered we can then take on a project that will use these new skills.

 Tools and tea are provided.

 Cancellation and a full refund can be obtained up to 2 weeks before the course starts.
 Start dates may be amended on request.

 The price also covers the cost of small amounts of wood, sandpapers and glue.

 The student should also budget up to £300 for the project materials.

 This craft course provider has been awarded Bronze status for receiving 1 or more 5 star ratings from previous students.

 The Students' Choice award ensures that course providers get recognised for their efforts in the teaching and practice of UK craft.